christosc/greek_mac/README.md

-Vim keymap to write traditional (“polytonic”) Greek in the Mac OS way.
+Vim keymap that enables one to write traditional (“polytonic”) Greek.

+The keymap is based on the corresponding Mac OS keyboard layout for polytonic Greek.
 All diacritics are typed before the corresponding letter.
 In case of two diacritics the order is not important.